Appeal to the Reader’s Emotion

 What is an appeal to emotion?
 An appeal to emotion is an effort to win an argument without facts, logic, or reason, but instead by manipulating the emotions of the audience.

 Now, it is important to distinguish that this is not the same thing as pathos.
-Pathos is certainly used to make an appeal to emotion, but here is how they are different.
+Pathos is certainly used to make an appeal to emotion, but they are different.
 Pathos is the emotional effect of the writer or speaker on the audience using various writing styles, rhetoric, vocal intonations, gestures, and so on.
 You can write in a way where you use pathos to evoke the emotions of your audience but also use facts and logic.

-But remember, an “appeal to emotion” is an argument that only appeals to the emotions, without using facts, evidence, logic, or reason.
+But remember, an emotional appeal is an argument that only appeals to the emotions, without using facts, evidence, logic, or reason.

 This statement is true.
 Think of how bad you will feel if it’s not true.

-This can be pretty tricky to distinguish since pathos itself is the act of appealing to the audiences emotions, but the phrase “appeal to emotion” means something else…
+This can be pretty tricky to distinguish since pathos itself is the act of appealing to the audience’s emotions, but the phrase appeal to emotion means something else.

-Just know this, you are not committing a logical fallacy, just because you incorporate pathos into your argument or writing, but you are committing a logical fallacy if you don’t have any facts, evidence, logic, or reason to support your main conclusion.
+Just know this: you are not committing a logical fallacy just because you incorporate pathos into your argument or writing, but you are committing a logical fallacy if you don’t have any facts, evidence, logic, or reason to support your main conclusion.

 Take a look at this one:

-“There is no such thing as objective truth in the world.
+There is no such thing as objective truth in the world.
 It’s all about your perspective.
-I heard about a six year old girl who became an orphan, and was left to fend for herself.
+I heard about a six-year-old girl who became an orphan and was left to fend for herself.
 She was on the verge of starving to death, and like anyone would do, she went into a store, grabbed some food off the shelf, went back to the alley she had been living in, and started eating it.
-Who are we to say that is wrong?”
+Who are we to say that is wrong?